8tsmith11/terminal-snake/README.md

 ---
 # Terminal Snake

-The classic snake game playae in the terminal.
+The classic snake game in the terminal.

 ## Installation